Thanks to everyone who participated in the project survey and shared their ideas and comments on how to build the best possible project!

 drawings based on input, safety data, technical analysis.

-This investment is valued at $3 million and is funded via impact fees and the streets reconstruction bond, which is part of the Funding Our Future initiative, approved by voters in 2018.
+This $3 million investment is funded via impact fees and the 2018 voter-approved streets reconstruction bond, as part of the Funding Our Future initiative.

 - Email: email@example.com